ameeuw/ESP8266_FloodLight/README.md

 Replacing the internal logic of the floodlight and using an Espressif ESP8266 ESP-03 board to generate the necessary PWM signals, enables this floodlight to be remotely controlled from anywhere in the world.

+To eliminate the need of dynamic DNS services I make use of a server side bridge demon.
+This demon is necessary to connect the lamp TCP socket connection with the widget running a client side WebSocket connection.
+The code of the webserver bridge is written for node-js and will be made available soon.

 --------------

 The source scripts are meant for use with the nodeMCU lua interpreting firmware.
 Get the latest firmware from their repository (https://github.com/nodemcu/nodemcu-firmware).